TheHive-Project/CortexDocs/installation/binary-guide.md

 # 5. Plug analysers

-Now that Cortex starts successfully, downloads `Cortex-Analyzers` and edit the configuration file and set the path to `Cortex-Analyzers/analyzers`.
-Follow details available in the [analyzers page](analyzers.md).
+Now that Cortex starts successfully, download `Cortex-Analyzers`, edit the configuration file then set the path to `Cortex-Analyzers/analyzers`.
+Follow the details available in the [analyzers page](analyzers.md).

 ## 6. Update